State Board of Education signs off on withholding $9.1 million from Epic Charter Schools

 In late May, Epic’s governing board voted to divorce Epic One-on-One and Epic Blended Learning Centers from the for-profit school management company Epic Youth Services, which made the schools’ co-founders, David Chaney and Ben Harris, millionaires over the past decade.

-Along with two charter schools in Oklahoma — Epic One-on-One and Epic Blended Learning Centers — Harris and Chaney created EYS, a for-profit school management company, which the schools paid a 10% cut of all state and federal funding they received.
+Until those ties were severed, both of Epic's Oklahoma schools paid EYS a 10% cut of all state and federal funding they received.

-The state auditor has been outspoken in questioning how, when Epic was limited to spending only 5% of its taxpayer dollars on administrative costs, that in all previous fiscal years its governing board paid Harris and Chaney’s for-profit company twice that for the school’s management.
+The state auditor has been outspoken in questioning how, when Epic was limited to spending no more than 5% of its taxpayer dollars on administrative costs, in all previous fiscal years its governing board paid Harris and Chaney’s for-profit company twice that percentage for the school’s management.

 Byrd added that she hopes to get answers to her questions as investigations by state and federal enforcement progress.